-Driving while your AC is broken, when heavily relying on your car can quickly become a nightmare.
+AC broken driving while your AC is broken, when heavily relying on your car, can quickly become a nightmare.
 Having to take the kids to school, run errands, and drive to work with windows rolled down can make things uncomfortable fast.

 No matter the time of the year, if your car aircon system decides to stop working, it can make travelling in the car unbearable.

-Are you worried the auto mechanic or auto electrician are just making up problems while trying to take advantage of you, and quoting you the highest possible price for parts that may not even need replacing?
+Are you worried the auto mechanic or auto electrician are just making up problems while trying to take advantage of you, and quoting you the highest possible price for parts that may not even need replacing when your AC Broken?

 If it sounds like I’m speaking a foreign language, no need to worry.

-Unless you are passionate about cars, or an auto mechanic, it’s highly unlikely you would know what these issues are, and why they may be the cause of your broken car aircon system.
+Unless you’re passionate about cars or work as an auto mechanic, you likely wouldn’t know what these issues are or why they might be causing your AC Broken system.

 Let’s break them down, and take a look at each more closely.